 Bachelor of Arts in Linguistics

 The BA in Linguistics aims to develop an understanding of the way human languages are structured and educates students in the basic skills that are essential for the analysis of language.
 This includes knowledge of language structure, sound systems and processes, word and sentence meaning, and contextual interpretation.
 In addition, given the interdisciplinary nature of linguistics, students may also study language and social communication, the historical development of languages, and how language is processed in the brain.
-The program curriculum, in addition to the offered minors in Aphasia and Computational Linguistics, is designed to provide training for students interested in working as assistants in communication disorder institutes, government positions, or prepare for graduate study in relevant fields.
+The program curriculum, in addition to the Aphasia, is designed to provide training for students interested in working as assistants in communication disorder institutes, government positions, or prepare for graduate study in relevant fields.

 - To graduate language practitioners with the prerequisite knowledge, values and skills to practice within the multicultural populations of the UAE, the GCC and the global community.

 - To equip students with the necessary professional infrastructure to conduct research, disseminate findings, and undertake community service.

 - To enhance traditional values of volunteerism, social solidarity, cooperation and mutual aid through real world humanitarian experiences